Pest Control

 Do Termites Fly After Rain?

-Taking that information into account does not necessarily mean you will ONLY find them flying after heavy rains, especially if you live in a dry, arid climate where it does not often rain.
+Considering that information doesn’t always mean you’ll only see them flying after heavy rains.
+This is especially true if you live in a dry, arid climate with infrequent rainfall.

-Truthfully, even a localized species is lovingly referred to as “Desert Termites.”
+Even a localized species of termite is referred to as “Desert Termites.”

 Are Flying Termites Harmful?

-The biggest concern you have when flying termites is the understanding that they are actively attempting to make a colony.
+When flying termites appear, the main worry is that they are trying to start a colony.

 If white ants are in your home, your entire household is the buffet they seek to destroy and gorge themselves on.